top of page

 But that is his flaw, not mine.

 He is so scared of anything perceived to not be “holy” that he can’t find compassion for his daughter in a moment of terror and weakness.
+He can't even talk to me about a moment that scared me to my core, he couldn't show up and be a father in that moment, because he didn't know how to handle it.

 Do you know what I feel when I read those words?
 I feel like I want to hold myself, I feel like I want to scoop her up and listen to her talk for hours, and let her know she is safe.